Children Swimming Safety Tips in Singapore

 You don't need 20 rules.
 You need the right ones.

-• Listen to the coach or adult immediately
+• Listen to the coach or supervising adult immediately

 What Most Parents Get Wrong